 Together, CareerWise stakeholders create meaningful experiences for apprentices and ROI for businesses.

 CareerWise modern youth apprentices split their time between their traditional high school classroom and the workplace.
-They earn a wage while receiving hands-on work experience where they can apply their high-school classroom learning each week.
+They earn a wage while receiving hands-on work experience where they can apply their classroom learning each week.
 By the conclusion of the program, students will have:

 Students apply with the hiring companies on the spring semester for positions that begin the summer before their junior year.
 It’s a competitive hiring process, just like any other professional position.
 Businesses select the apprentices that are the best fit for their organizations and open positions; there are no forced placements.
 Once hired, apprentices spend part of their week learning at school and part of the week learning on the job.

 CareerWise works with the school districts to create the framework for an applied-learning environment that meets district standards, recruit students, ensure apprentice work and school schedules are optimized, recruit students and acts as an intermediary between the education system and industry to align goals and ensure a streamlined experience.

 And, CareerWise works with industry to create career competencies so apprentices can be certain that the skills they’re developing are in-demand and set them up for future success.
 Because youth apprenticeship is a new concept in the United States, CareerWise also works with employers to train supervisors and mentors, as well as with the apprentices themselves to prepare them for success in a professional work environment.